mischasan/hx/README.md

 "gmake install" exports bin/chx, include/hx.h, lib/libhx.a to $DESTDIR/.
 (If you're interested in the GNUmakefile and rules.mk, check my blog posts on non-recursive make, at mischasan.wordpress.com.)

-If you want to run test programs outside "make", be sure to set LD_LIBRARY_PATH to include the directory containing hx_.so

 See the file "hxample.c" for examples of record-API usage.

 The standalone command "chx" can exercise the entire API, so "chx.c" is a useful reference for the non-record-oriented API calls, like "hxshape" and "hxfix".

 "hx_.c" is the default record-type implementation, which is used if you create a HXFILE without specifying a record type.

+To run "chx", or run test programs outside "make", be sure to set
+$LD_LIBRARY_PATH to include the directory containing hx_.so

 HISTORY
 -------